+The Keep/Drop eyedroppers were used to select the many yellow tonal color for the Keep eyedropper, and the darker background colors for the Drop eyedropper.
+Notice the fine masking lines around the yellow hair created by Mask Pro.
+Color negative of a clown with a very difficult masking problem around the yellow hari in the top of the image.
+Many find strands of hair make manual selection tools and masking impossible.
+Image was imported into Mask Pro to create the mask.
 Mask Pro is just one of many plug-in filters offered by Extensis.
-Others include Intellihance Pro, PhotoFrame and Photo-Tools for Photoshop.
+Others include Intellihance Pro, PhotoFrame and PhotoTools for Photoshop.
 Extensis, recently acquired by Celartem Technology, USA, Inc., also has a font management program, called Suitcase, an asset management program, called Portfolio, and QuarkXPress.

-For more information on Extensis products and trial downloads, you can log onto HE BH www.extensis.com.
+For more information on Extensis products and trial downloads, you can log onto www.extensis.com.